Arka102202/zero-css/README.md

  It’s pure, client-side magic, redefining **“dynamic”** to mean absolute creative freedom. **Flexibility?** Check. **Full control over every property, unit, and even pseudo-elements?** Done.
 Custom media queries, stacked backgrounds, instant font imports, and an intuitive utility-first design put power back in your hands.<br>
  `ZERO CSS` isn’t just efficient; it’s transformative—creating a shift in CSS as groundbreaking as React’s impact on JavaScript.
 Dive in and style without limits!

-## Some rules before use start using this awesome Library
+## Rules before use start using this awesome Library

 ### How to follow the following manual